mikeddecker/judge/administratie/20241015-bp-info-mail-Andrej.md

 The goal of the artificial judge is to recognize jump rope skills through computer vision, mainly focussed on DD3, which will be a base for other disciplines.

-This way, judges can verify or edit jumped skills/combinations live at a competition to improve the reliability of the judges and system.
+This way, judges can verify or edit jumped skills/combinations/scores live at a competition to improve the reliability of ranking given to jumpers.

 ### First research - current main flow